-Sausages are a favorite of many due to their rich and savory flavor.
+Sausages are a favorite due to their rich and savory flavor.
 They make the perfect complement to many dishes, but they can also be enjoyed by themselves.
-At the same time, unfortunately, sausages are profoundly unhealthy, with extremely high contents of fat.
-In fact, it has both saturated and unsaturated, making sausage unsuitable for a healthy diet.
+However, many types of sausage are extremely high in trans and saturated fats, not to mention sodium and, in some cases, additives and preservatives.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.